The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 Her expression began to turn unnatural.

-I smiled slightly, a hint of amusement in my grin.
+I smiled slightly, a hint of amusement in my smile.

 "How long have you been here alone?
 How did you find this building?
 And how did you know to send out a distress signal?"